uibcdf/Study_Group_MMGBSA/README.md

 - If you think everything is simple, 99% of probability you didn't understand a word.
 - If you are not enjoying when concepts begin to fall into place, maybe this job won't make you happy.

 One last thing.
 This is far from being a shelf help guide.
-You can read about the following three empiric principles:
+You can read about the following two empiric principles:

 - Hofstadter's Law: "It always takes longer than you expect, even when you take into account Hofstadter's Law."
 - Paretos Law: "80% of consequences come from 20% of the causes.
 And 80% of the causes have only the 20% of the consequences."

-And you can think: Aha, now that I know I can do better.
-Ok, let us tell you something, let us dare to share with you a last piece of wisdom: no, you can't.
+And you can think: 'Aha... now that I know, I can do better'.
+Ok, let us tell you something.
+Let us dare to share with you a last piece of wisdom: no, you can't.

 > "When nothing seems to help, I go look at a stonecutter hammering away at his rock perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that blow that did it, but all that had gone before."
 Jacob August Riis.